-PCI Compliance is Required – Validation, Maybe Not
+PCI Compliance is Required – Soon, Validation Will Be, Too

 The burden of validating PCI compliance for a large segment of businesses is the responsibility of individual acquirers, processors and merchant service providers.